Home > Analyses > Utilities > Consolidated Edison, Inc.

 Financial Ratios

-The following table presents key financial ratios for Consolidated Edison, Inc. (ED) over the past five fiscal years, illustrating profitability, valuation, liquidity, leverage, and efficiency metrics:
+The following table presents key financial ratios for Consolidated Edison, Inc. over the last five fiscal years, reflecting profitability, leverage, liquidity, valuation, and operational efficiency:

 Evolution of Financial Ratios